 No, but they can be very cheap.
-Some are as low as 50,000 yen to buy.
+Some are as low as JPY 50,000 to buy.
 Prices this low are the exception rather than the rule though.
-Large houses on a substantial lot of land are often listed for 2 million yen, with the potential to negotiate a lower price.
+Large houses on a substantial lot of land are often listed for JPY 2 million, with the potential to negotiate a lower price.
 Let’s face it, if the place has been empty for a few years with no interest from buyers, then the seller probably has unrealistic price expectations due to sentimentality or the sunk cost fallacy.

 It’s also worth noting that not all akiya are for sale.
 Some are for rent.
 These rents can also be extremely low—sometimes under ¥10,000/month.
-All the same drawbacks of buying an akiya apply, so if you want to make a ¥10,000/month house livable, you will need to spend a small pile of cash on fixes.
+All the same drawbacks of buying an akiya apply: If you want to make a ¥10,000/month house livable, you will need to spend a small pile of cash on fixes.

-A small number of rural municipalities do offer free houses, but they come with strict conditions attached.
-One condition could be that you have to agree to live in the town for a certain number of years before you obtain the title to your house.
-The preference for those is young (Japanese) families.
+Recently some municipalities have started to get more creative with their approaches to dealing with akiya, even offering to help cover some of the extra costs involved, and a small number of municipalities in rural areas do offer free houses.
+But in both cases they come with strict conditions attached.
+One condition could be that you agree to live in the town for a certain number of years before you obtain the title to your house.
+The preference for those is young families.

-Akiya are not just an issue of falling demand and collapsing buildings, the empty dwellings bring down the value of the surrounding houses and the lack of new residents is a threat to the survival of whole villages and towns.
+Akiya are not just an issue of falling demand and collapsing buildings, unoccupied homes also bring down the value of the surrounding houses and the lack of new residents is a threat to the survival of whole villages and towns.
 Without a stabilization of the population, services like supermarkets, medical centers, care homes, schools, shops and restaurants aren’t viable.
-When these services disappear, the decline of the village is accelerated.
-To address this, akiya banks—offices specialized in looking for new owners for akiya—have been created by local governments throughout the country.
+When these services disappear, the decline of the village accelerates.
+To address this, local governments throughout the country created akiya banks—offices specialized in looking for new owners for akiya.
 Their aim is not just to find buyers for the akiya, but to revitalize the village.
 The word “bank” is a little misleading and reflects Japanese usage of the English loan word.
 It’s more akin to a blood bank than a financial bank.

 Where to start